 Briefly, some nurses in American Samoa’s only hospital have been placed on leave for failing to comply with COVID-19 mandates.
 Northern Mariana Islands has recorded two weeks of no hospitalisations, but will continue to enforce mask-wearing requirements.
 Fiji released data outlining that unvaccinated adults are dying at 27.2 times the rate of fully vaccinated adults during its outbreak.

-This article is part of the Australia Pacific Security College (APSC)’s continued coverage of the COVID-19 pandemic in the Pacific.
-Click here to access APSC’s COVID-19 tracking map, which is updated weekly with the latest vaccination and case numbers across the region.
+This article is part of the Pacific Security College (PSC)’s continued coverage of the COVID-19 pandemic in the Pacific.
+Click here to access PSC’s COVID-19 tracking map, which is updated weekly with the latest vaccination and case numbers across the region.